CCA-Public/digital-archives-manual/guides/stabilization.md

 3. Create a disk image
 * Start IsoBuster from the Start Menu.

-IsoBuster automatically reads the entire content of the disk and displays a tree view of the repositories and the files on the left side column.
+IsoBuster automatically reads the entire content of the disk and displays a tree view of the repositories and files on the left side column.
 If not, select the right option drive in the drop-down box below the menu.
 The message “No media present” shows up if there is no disk mounted to the drive.

 ![IsoBuster](https://github.com/timothyryanwalsh/cca-digitalarchivesmanual/blob/master/media/photos/isobuster_01.PNG?raw=true)

 The detected media (CD/DVD, floppy disk) shows up at the top of the tree view.
-Click on the arrow left to the File System Icon (e.g. the green UDF icon named board2 in the image below) in order to show the internal structure of the repositories.
+Click on the arrow left to the File System Icon (e.g. the green UDF icon named 'board2' in the image below) in order to show the internal structure of the repositories.
 When you select a repository, its content shows up in the right pane.

 ![IsoBuster](https://github.com/timothyryanwalsh/cca-digitalarchivesmanual/blob/master/media/photos/isobuster_06.PNG?raw=true)

    * In the left pane, right-click on the Media icon.
-Under the option “Extract CD Image, select “RAW (.bin, .iso)”.
+Under the option <Extract CD Image>, select “RAW (.bin, .iso)”.

 ![IsoBuster](https://github.com/timothyryanwalsh/cca-digitalarchivesmanual/blob/master/media/photos/isobuster_02.png?raw=true)

    * A new window opens up, asking you where you want to save your image file.
-Select the project folder you have previously created in the /Dépôt Numérique network folder.
+Select the project folder you have previously created.
 Title the disk image by entering the disk's identifier without spaces and by replacing any colons with underscores (e.g.: DR2008:0016:346 becomes DR2008_0016_346).
    * In the “Save as type” menu, select the .iso extension.

  ![IsoBuster](https://github.com/timothyryanwalsh/cca-digitalarchivesmanual/blob/master/media/photos/isobuster_03.PNG?raw=true)